 Watch this video to learn more about the program from former fellows:

-uAspire’s fellowship program is designed for college students who have experienced challenges navigating indirect expenses while pursuing their degree.
-Fellows will receive training and professional development to advocate for change via personal testimony, engaging stakeholders, and positioning ideas to influence policymakers with student-centered solutions.
+uAspire’s fellowship program is designed for college students who have experienced navigating complex financial aid systems, high and unexpected costs while pursuing their degree.
+Fellows will receive training and professional development to advocate for change via personal testimony, student-centered proposals, and government campaigns to influence policymakers.

-See how uAspire's Student Advocacy Fellows tackled college costs during June's #BeyondtheCollegeBill virtual advocacy week!
+See how uAspire's Student Advocacy Fellows tackled college costs during #BeyondtheCollegeBill virtual advocacy week!

-18+ years old, undergraduate.
-Pell-recipient or DACA/TPS, full or part-time students with at least 2-semesters credit in CA, MA, NY and PA.
+18+ years old undergraduate.
+Pell-recipient or DACA/TPS, full or part-time students with at least 2-semesters credit in California, Massachusetts, New York, and Pennsylvania.
 Interested in policy and advocacy on college affordability.
-People of color, first-generation, working, returning-to-college and other under-represented college students are encouraged to apply!
+People of color, first-generation, working, returning-to-college and other underrepresented college students are encouraged to apply!

-$1,000 stipend for roughly 60-hour commitment including training, research, individual and group projects for advocacy communication campaigns at local and national level.
+$1,500 total stipend for about 5 hours/week, roughly 100-hour commitment that includes training, research, individual and group advocacy projects at local and national level

 Entirely virtual engagement with teammates from California, Pennsylvania, New York and Massachusetts.
 Requires access to internet and laptop with video camera for web-conferencing.

 Fellowship runs from January 2022 through June 2022.
 Weekly sessions held on Tuesdays from 4-5:00 PM ET/1-2:00 PM PT for training and working meetings.
 Independent work, individual coaching and additional team meetings average 5 hours/week to complete advocacy deliverables.